All Episodes

 I moved out of there in 1997.

-I'm gonna stop doing business there.
+I'm going to stop doing business there.

-But what everybody's missing here is I've been audited every year by these people, not even I'm not even a resident.
+But what everybody's missing here is I've been audited every year by these people.

-I've been audited for twelve years, and it's now this is just this is the tipping point.
+And it's now, this is just, this is the tipping point.

-And I'll tell you the the um the governor telling people had he known his tax increases could drive me out any sooner.
+And I'll tell you, the governor, telling people had he known his tax increases could drive me out any sooner, he would have raised them sooner.

-That is why I left there.
+That is why I left there for a no-income tax state.

-The difference you would not believe the net difference.
+The difference, you would not believe the net difference.

-For example, Manhattan, the streets ought to be paved with gold.
+So, yeah, I think with property taxes and taxes in general, for example, Manhattan, the streets ought to be paved with gold.

 You look, most everybody lives in a high-rise building or some kind of building.